**November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!**

 - some basic safety tips

-The rc flying Do's and Don'ts listed below are just some basic tips that should keep your flying experiences as safe and enjoyable as possible.
+The rc flying Dos and Don'ts listed below are just some basic tips that should keep your flying experiences as safe and enjoyable as possible.
+They're guidelines for flying in public places - if you're flying at a club patch, then you'll have club rules in place.

 They're not set in stone but go along the lines of general common sense.
 RC flying is a great hobby and will give you heaps of fun, but all rc pilots need to fly responsibly - or we all get a bad name!